Fgerthoffert/es-poc/README.md

 ## Introduction

-This project queries an elasticsearch index containing a set of GitHub issue and calculate a 4 weeks rolling average of weekly completion velocity.
-This provides an trends on a project's team pace and helps identify variations over long running projects.
+This project queries an elasticsearch index containing a set of publicly available GitHub issues and calculates a 4 weeks rolling average of weekly completion velocity (based on closed date).
+This provides a trends on a project's team pace and helps identify variations over long running projects.

 One area is built per fetched repository, each datapoint on the chart represent an average of the sum of closed issues, per week, over the previous 4 weeks.

 ## Run

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), main commands:

 * To install all dependencies `npm install`
 * To run the project in development mode: `npm start` - [http://localhost:4000](http://localhost:4000)